hawk6242/UpdateScripts/README.md

-# All-Purpose LinuxScripts
+# Ubnutu Scripts

-Linux Scripts for all types of purposes.
-Happy hardening :)
+Helpful all purpose scripts for Ubuntu-based machines